Housing Questions and Answers

 Can I still bid if I am in rent arrears?

-You can bid for properties you are eligible for but we will not normally make an offer of accommodation to a transfer applicant in rent arrears.
+You can bid for properties you are eligible for but we will not normally make an offer of accommodation to an applicant in rent arrears.
 If you want to move, it is important that you keep your rent payments up to date.

 What happens if there are no bids for an available property?

 The property may be re-advertised.

 Can I apply for a property bigger than my needs?

 No, we cannot offer properties that are bigger than an applicant’s needs.

 Can I view a property before deciding whether to make a bid?

 No. You will be able to view the property if a successful offer has been made.

 What happens if I don’t make any bids?